OPC DATA TRANSPARENCY INFORMATION

 OPC will continue to securely hold the pseudonymised data received from participating practices for the provision of OPC Services to the practices.
 The pseudonymised data OPC holds in OPCSD will be held for a maximum of five (5) years after the participating practice has terminated OPC Services.
 The participating practice can also instruct OPC to delete their pseudonymised data from OPCSD immediately when they terminate OPC Services.

-OPC shall continue to hold pseudonymised data in OPCRD and OPCRD-NEXUS in perpetuity unless the practice notifies OPC in writing to destroy the data, subject to any applicable legal requirements for data retention.
+OPC shall continue to hold pseudonymised data in OPCRD and OPCRD-linked databases in perpetuity unless the practice notifies OPC in writing to destroy the data, subject to any applicable legal requirements for data retention.

-Please note that is is not possible to remove a patient data from anonymized research data, results or publications, as the patient cannot be identified.
+Please note that it is not possible to remove a patient’s data from anonymised research data, results or publications, as the patient cannot be identified.

 Lawful basis for data OPC holds